 Platelet Rich Plasma

 PRP or Platelet Rich Plasma is obtained through a blood draw and spun down in a special centrifuge.
-Once the plasma is separated from the rest of the blood it is then re-injected or micro-needled into the skin.
+Once the plasma is separated from the rest of the blood it is then micro-needled into the skin.
 PRP can provide younger, healthier looking skin by reducing the appearance of fine lines and wrinkles, improving textural issues and reducing acne scarring.
-When injected into the scalp, PRP can also stimulate the hair follicle to promote hair growth and increase thickness.

 What is Microneedling with PRP?